-To this end, there are extensive savings and transitional provisions and provisions that caused all members of the existing tribunals to become members of the new tribunal on the establishment day (main Act, Schedule 2, clauses 3 & 4).
+To this end, there are extensive savings and transitional provisions and provisions that caused all members of the existing tribunals to become members of the new tribunal on the establishment day (NCAT Act, Schedule 2, clauses 3 & 4).
 As well, all matters that were current in 2013 in the various existing tribunals were be deemed to have been "duly commenced" in the new tribunal (Schedule 2, clause 7)).

-In all, the new President of NCAT is be responsible for about 270 tribunal members (as at 25 March 2014) who originated from about 29 former tribunals.
+In all, the new President of NCAT is now responsible for about 226 tribunal members who originated from about 29 former tribunals.

-The objects of the main Act
+The objects of the NCAT Act